 After hours of walking, bouncing, balancing, sitting and growing exhausted on your line, the last thing you want is a difficult, scary, or even dangerous experience when de-tensioning it.
 From a disassembly standpoint we specifically considered both how easy it was to pack up and head home, and more importantly, what could happen or go wrong that makes this process dangerous to you or anyone else around.

 With respect to disassembly and safety, ratchets, which make setup simple and straight forward, also have the tendency to make break down more complicated.
 As a result, the two-inch lines with ratchet systems generally scored on the lower end as we had many examples of lines getting caught in the ratchet and people having to fiddle with a high-tension system in order to get it to release.
 Having to pull with all your might to get it loose and having the system suddenly go POP makes for a scary experience.
-Our top scorers in this category were the primitive setups like the Yogaslackers eLine and the Balance Communities Primitive Kit.
+Our top scorers in this category was the primitive setup: the Balance Communities Primitive Kit.

 In addition to a basic line and tightening system, some kits have unique features that set them apart.
 Manufacturers are starting to include carrying cases, instructional DVDs, protection for the metal ratchet, rubberized grip on the line itself, tree protection, back up lines to protect from ratchet failure, overhead hand lines and subtle modifications to the tightening system that make it a little easier or more convenient to work with.
 Contrary to our previous review, we now feel that the different manufacturers have done a great job of providing various quality components that help the consumer decide between lines that are otherwise quite similar.